anantnema/3D-model/README.md

      npm install http-server -g

-Clone or Download it, got to the project's folder and write
+Clone or Download it, go to the project's folder and write

       http-server -o
       then go to try.html